IBMStreams/samples/Geospatial/GPXToTuple/README.md

-This project  demonstrates how to parse trip histories recorded in GPX [GPS Exchange](http://www.topografix.com/gpx.asp) format.
+This project  demonstrates how to parse trip histories recorded in [GPS Exchange](http://www.topografix.com/gpx.asp) (GPX) format.
 It includes the GPXToTuple operator that produces a stream of tuples from a GPX file.
 The project is discussed in this article on StreamsDev.

  The use of this operator is demonstrated in the ParseSingleGPXFile application that plots the trip history from a sample GPX file on a map.